kdubois/quarkus-knative/README.md

 `ctrl-c ` when you're done

-### Build project
+### Build project as native executable

-* `mvn clean package -Pnative`, or if you don't have GraalVM/Mandrel installed locally, you can build it in a container (make sure you have podman or docker installed): `./buildNativeLinux.sh` | `./buildNativeMac.sh`
+* `mvn clean package -Pnative` (if you don't have GraalVM/Mandrel installed locally, Quarkus will pull down a builder image and run the native build in a container.
+Awesome, right? :D )

+### Build project as fat-jar

+* You can also just build this app as a deployable uber jar.
+Just remove the -Pnative parameter.  (this is handy if you want to deploy the app directly from source into Openshift with eg. s2i / oc new-app )

 ### Create Container Image

-`docker build -f kubefiles/Dockerfile -t dev.local/kevindubois/quarked:1.0.0 .`
+`docker build -f kubefiles/Dockerfile -t quay.io/kevindubois/quarked:1.0.0 .`

 ### Optionally Push Image to Quay (update with your repository name)